 - Gain App: If you work with multiple people on your blog, Gain is a great tool for collaborating and controlling who posts what from your account.
 It’s a bit more expensive, but their workflows can save you a ton of time.

-The key insight here, is that you’ll need to experiment and see which networks will perform best for you.
+The key insight here, is that you’ll need to experiment and see which social networks will perform best for you and your type of content.

 Guest Blogging on Other Relevant Blogs and Sites like Medium, Quora & Linkedin